Costco Merchant Services Review

 However, the company has made some improvements over the past few years, including better options in POS equipment and wireless, mobile payment terminals.
 You’ll find robust options for retail, restaurants, and hardware that supports EMV and NFC digital-wallet payments, to meet the need of any size business with ease.
-Additionally, the elimination of the PCI compliance fee and the early termination fee are both positive steps, and reflect growing trends throughout the processing industry.
-At the same time, these meager cost reductions are going to be offset over time if you’re stuck with the tiered pricing rates that Costco uses by default.
+Additionally, the elimination of the PCI compliance fee and the early termination fee are both positive steps and reflect growing trends throughout the processing industry.
+At the same time, the meager cost reductions are going to be offset over time if you’re surprised by the higher costs of tiered pricing rates that Costco uses by default.
 Unless you’re able to negotiate an interchange-plus pricing plan or qualify for the Zero-cost plan, we can’t recommend a merchant account from Costco Merchant Services.
-You’ll also want to be a Costco Executive member, although the cost savings this will gain you are negligible unless you can already justify the expense of a membership for other business purchases.

 Overall, we’re awarding Costco Merchant Services 3.5 out of 5 stars, which is the same as Elavon.
 Our rating is indicative of the fact that there aren’t many significant differences between the two companies as far as merchant accounts are concerned.
 While there are certainly much worse providers on the market, we’ve noted some major issues in transparency, pricing, and overall lukewarm or negative reviews.
 Overall, there isn’t any outstanding or unique feature offered by Costco that would cause us to give them a stronger endorsement.